A UNIVERSITY RESOURCE GUIDE FOR AGING ADULTS

 This resource guide is designed to help families with aging adults living in Linn and Benton Counties access as much information and as many programs as possible.
 This guide is a compilation of local and state resources as well as national resources including legal advice, housing options, and support networks.
 We hope this guide is a helpful resource for you and your family.
 Please note: this is a resource guide and should not be considered a referral or endorsement of the individual agencies or businesses listed.

-To request more information or additional copies, please contact us at:
+To download a copy click here!
+Or to request more information or additional copies, please contact us at:

 Join us for monthly, lunch hour, informational meetings and discussions about what it means to be a caregiver and how to optimally support the ones you love and yourself.
 Bring friends, colleagues, and whoever else you feel could beneift from these sessions, we are open to everyone.